 Check the option Use as step description to display the text next to the icon of the plugin in the Process area.

-SOAP Client plugin
+SOAP Client

-Note: The SOAP client output task plug-in has been moved to the Legacy group.
+Note: The SOAP Client plugin and the "Input SOAP" on page 303 plugin replace the Outputs-SOAP Client plugin which has been moved to the Legacy group.